oapicf/pinterest-sdk/clients/go/generated/docs/ConversionEventsDataInner.md

 `func (o *ConversionEventsDataInner) UnsetAppVersion()`

 UnsetAppVersion ensures that no value is present for AppVersion, not even an explicit nil
+### GetCustomData

+`func (o *ConversionEventsDataInner) GetCustomData() ConversionEventsDataInnerCustomData`

+GetCustomData returns the CustomData field if non-nil, zero value otherwise.

+### GetCustomDataOk

+`func (o *ConversionEventsDataInner) GetCustomDataOk() (*ConversionEventsDataInnerCustomData, bool)`

+GetCustomDataOk returns a tuple with the CustomData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomData

+`func (o *ConversionEventsDataInner) SetCustomData(v ConversionEventsDataInnerCustomData)`

+SetCustomData sets CustomData field to given value.

+### HasCustomData

+`func (o *ConversionEventsDataInner) HasCustomData() bool`

+HasCustomData returns a boolean if a field has been set.

 ### GetDeviceBrand

 `func (o *ConversionEventsDataInner) GetDeviceBrand() string`